jina-ai/jina/docs/fundamentals/executor/executor-reload.md

             doc.text = 'I am coming from a new version of MyExecutor'
 ```

-You should see in the logs of the serving Executor
+You should see in the logs of the serving Executor:

 ```text
 INFO   executor0/rep-0@11606 detected changes in: ['XXX/XXX/XXX/my_executor.py'].
 Refreshing the Executor
 ```

-And after this, Executor will start serving with the renewed code.
+After this, Executor will start serving with the renewed code.

 ```python
 from jina import Client, DocumentArray